-- 1. Status of Design and Construction Activities (Consent Decree Section V) and Reservoir Mining Progress for Thornton Composite and McCook - 2.
-Combined Sewer Overflow (CSO) Quarterly Discharge Reports submitted to the Illinois Environmental Protection Agency (IEPA) for - 3.
-2020 Water Quality Data for Waterway Systems within the District's - 4.
+- Status of Design and Construction Activities (Consent Decree Section V) and Reservoir Mining Progress for Thornton Composite and McCook Reservoirs. - Combined Sewer Overflow (CSO) Quarterly Discharge Reports submitted to the Illinois Environmental Protection Agency (IEPA) for calendar year 2021. - 3.
+2021 Water Quality Data for Waterway Systems within the District's Jurisdiction. - 4.
 Record of Floatable Control Activities (Consent Decree Paragraph 18 and Appendix B). - 5.
 Green Infrastructure (GI) Activities (Consent Decree Section V of Appendix E).

-This Annual Report for calendar year 2020 is intended to demonstrate satisfactory compliance with the Annual Reporting obligation of the District per the Consent Decree entered on January 6, 2014.
+This Annual Report for calendar year 2021 demonstrates satisfactory compliance with the Annual Reporting obligation of the District per the Consent Decree.

-In addition to the above, the District would like to note that it is in compliance with Section II, Paragraph 5 of the Consent Decree, which requires the District to transmit copies of the Consent Decree to its officers, employees, and agents, as well as to CSO municipalities and its contractors.
+In addition to the above, the District notes that it is in compliance with Section II, Paragraph 5 of the Consent Decree, which requires the District to transmit copies of the Consent Decree to its officers, employees, and agents, as well as to CSO municipalities and its contractors.
 Letters were transmitted to all of the parties and a copy of the Consent Decree has been posted on the District's website.
 Language regarding the Consent Decree continues to be included in all contracts where the required work may impact the ability of the District to comply with the terms and conditions of the Consent Decree.